Burlington, Texas

 Burlington is an unincorporated community and census-designated place in Milam County, Texas, United States.
 It was first listed as a CDP in the 2020 census, with a population of 81.
 Burlington has a post office, with the postal ("ZIP") code 76519.

 History

 The earliest settlers in the area included John and Michael Jones.
-The pair built cabins in the area circa 1867, with the community initially being named Irish Settlement.
-A Catholic Church was constructed in the 1880s.
+The pair built cabins in the area circa 1867, and the community was initially named Irish Settlement.
+A Catholic church was constructed in the 1880s.
 When the post office was established in 1884, the town was renamed Waterford.
-The post office was operated in the home of Timothy Gleason, a native of Tipperary, Ireland, who changed the town's name to Burlington, after Burlington, Vermont.
+The post office operated in the home of Timothy Gleason, a native of Tipperary, Ireland, who changed the town's name to Burlington, after Burlington, Vermont.

 Demographics

 Burlington first appeared as a census designated place in the 2020 U.S. census.